guiltygyoza/blog/_posts/2022-02-22-decentralized-innovation-protocol.md

 published: true
 ---

-*Special thanks to Sylve Chevet, Perama, and Allison Duettmann for inspirations.*
+*Special thanks to Jessie Li, Perama, Allison Duettmann, Yijia Chen, and Sylve Chevet for inspirations.*

 TL;DR: On validity rollups, we can build decentralized innovation protocols, or *DIPs*, for open verifiable innovation.
 Together with new mechanisms of capital formation using the blockchain, we can decentralize capital-intensive and license- and commercial secret-heavy industries such as the semiconductor industry and increase the rate of innovation in these industries.